jorittmo/AljosaK.github.io/content/authors/admin/_index.md

 ---

-Brain damaged brain student writing about methodological and statistical issues in cognitive neuroscience, as well as various other related topics.
-If I feel inclined I might write more technical posts and if you're real unlucky there might even slip in some fiction reviews.
+Brain damaged brain student writing about methodological and statistical issues in cognitive neuroscience, as well as other related topics.
+If I feel inclined I might write more technical posts and if you're real unlucky there might even slip in some fiction book reviews.
 I will only post about my mental fatigue when I have the energy.